stele95/AMD-Single-GPU-Passthrough/README.md

     </details>

 * If installing Windows 11, remove the network adapter from the VM (NIC :xx:xx:xx) or disconnect from the internet on your host OS before starting the installation because windows 11 setup forces you to log in with a microsoft account.
+	- Install Windows.
-Continue to installing.
-When the installation is finished and you get to the "Connect to a network" screen when setting up windows for the first time, do the following steps:
+	- When the installation is finished and you get to the "Connect to a network" screen when setting up windows for the first time, do the following steps:
     - press Shift + F10 to opet cmd
     - you might have to click on the cmd window if it doesn't get focused automatically
     - ``cd oobe``